Ohio State's STAR Program offers mental and psychological support needed to deal with stress and trauma.

 Trauma-Support Services offers brief supportive therapy for staff following participation in a difficult event.
 Staff are supported as they debrief, defuse and grieve losses after a traumatic situation.
 Support continues with aftercare and follow-up.

 Resiliency Training helps individuals build strategies and skills that support their mental and behavioral health.
 These include mindfulness-based interventions and the relaxation response.

 STAR also serves as a resource for psychological trauma education and training.
 STAR supports innovative, interdisciplinary research focused on the causes, biological and behavioral markers, prevention and treatment approaches related to psychological trauma.
 STAR uses an integrated approach combining physical and mental health perspectives.

-Kenneth R. Yeager, PhD, LISW-S, LICDC, is director of the Stress, Trauma and Resilience (STAR) Program.
+Kenneth Yeager, PhD, LISW-S, LICDC, is director of the STAR Program.
 He is an associate professor - clinical in the Department of Psychiatry and Behavioral Health.

 For information on the STAR Program, call 614-293-STAR (7827).
 Please choose option 1 for emergencies.